 Beyond human health impacts, sulfur dioxide’s contribution to acid rain can cause direct harm to trees and plants by damaging exposed tissues and, subsequently, decreasing plant growth.
 Other sensitive ecosystems and waterways are also impacted by acid rain.

-For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report at the Air we breathe webpage, or visit the Be Air Aware website.
+For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report at the Air we breathe webpage, or visit the Air quality and you webpage.
 You can sign up for air quality alerts and forecasts at Air quality notifications.
 Check out Air Quality Alerts and Forecasting in Minnesota.